xixi1208/Convolutional-neural-network/README.md

 # Convolutional-neural-network
- a little case for CNN
+ 张立昂  a little case for CNN
 This repository is for my homework!